-All one has to do is turn on a television set, attend a public high school dance, or read the comments section of a political article and it becomes abundantly clear very quickly that we could use a little supernatural intervention in our world.
+All one has to do is turn on a television set, attend a high school dance, or read the comments section of a political article and it becomes abundantly clear very quickly that we could use some intense supernatural intervention in our world.

 I like to define terms and according to the online dictionary revival is: